 Longevity risk mainly arises from annuity policies since MSAC has exposure to policyholders living longer than expected.

-At the reporting date, a 25% permanent increase in the rate of mortality improvement would lead to a reduction in MSAC's net assets of €35.7m.
+At the reporting date, an increase of 0.25% in the rate of mortality improvement would lead to a reduction in MSAC's net assets of $\notin$ 41.5m.